Custom Website Design for Usability

 Photos for High Conversions

-Some sources suggest that we are able to process visuals 60,000 times faster than text.
-You have tremendous power to convert more customers on your website with high quality, interactive images.
-Many small businesses try to cut corners by using stock photos, but this is a mistake.
+Some sources suggest that we are able to process visuals 60,000 times faster than text- you have tremendous power to convert more customers on your website with high quality, interactive images of your products.
+Many small businesses try to cut corners by using stock photos, and this is a mistake.
 Remember brand identity needs to be unique and consistent.
-Use real people or custom designs to bring your products to life.
+Use real people or custom designs to bring the product to life.

-Listing similar products is a great way to keep the buyer’s attention if the viewed item isn’t quite right.
-Or better yet, to invite them to view and perhaps buy more than one product.
+Listing similar products is a great way to keep the buyer's attention if the viewed item isn't quite right.
+Or better yet, to get them to buy more than one product.

-The bottom line is that distinct photos buyers can interact with will encourage more customers to click that “add to cart” button, generating additional revenue.
+The bottom line is that distinct photos that buyers can participate with will convert more customers to click that "add to cart" button, making you more revenue.

 Building a Positive Brand with User Reviews

-We all read user reviews.
-As many as 84% of people trust online reviews as much as they do a personal recommendation.
-(BrightLocal) If you want to grow your eCommerce business, “show off” positive product reviews.
-Earning a favorable reputation from (who else?) your customers is the surest way to create instant trust with new online visitors.
+You read them.
+I read them.
+We all read them.
+As much as 84% of people trust online reviews as much as a personal recommendation.
+(BrightLocal) If you are a small business wanting to expand in eCommerce, you must have reviews on your products.
+Creating a positive reputation from (who else?) your customers is the quickest and best way in today's internet buying to earn trust.

 Worried about negative reviews?
 Having a strategy in place to deal with them, just as you would in a brick and mortar store, will help.
 Luckily you can respond to bad reviews to solve the issues and offer resolutions.
 When other buyers see this, they often trust you even more because they see that you take action is there is a problem.
 And your positive reviewers will be quick to your defense if someone posts something inaccurate.